 Dr Edward Killan

-External to the University I have fulfilled a number of national roles, including Chair of the British Society of Audiology (BSA) and Chair of the British Academy of Audiology Education and Training Accreditation Committee.
+External to the University I have fulfilled a number of national roles, including Chair of the British Society of Audiology (BSA) and Chair of the British Academy of Audiology (BAA) Education and Training Accreditation Committee.
 I have been recognised as a Principal Fellow of the BSA – this is the highest level of fellowship awarded by the BSA and recognises sustained and significant contributions to the discipline of audiology.